grapefrukt/esphome-optoma/README.md

  The [board type](https://github.com/grapefrukt/esphome-optoma/blob/main/esphome-projector.yaml#L20) may need to be adjusted as well.

  - ⚠️ It is important to keep the `baud_rate: 0` setting on the logger.
 If removed, the log will be sent out via serial and this will confuse the projector mightily.

+### Bonus features
+My particular model of projector has a very strange 12V trigger for the projector screen, it will turn on with the projector for a second or two, then turn off again and then finally switch on once the projector has booted fully.
+This means my screen won't be down in time for the projector has started.

+My particular screen seems very happy to trigger on the ESP's 3.3v (and only draws .3ma) so I connected an output pin (D2) from the ESP directly to a 3.5mm jack to control the screen.
+I configured it as a separate toggle, but it can be run in sync with the projector if so desired.

+Another issue I was having is that the projector is perfectly silent on startup, the only indication that it's starting is a blinking LED.
+I added a piezo element on pin D1 to play a little chime on startup/shutdown which makes it much easier to tell that things are happening.

 ### Further notes
 This project is loosely based on a project by [rasclatt](https://github.com/rasclatt-dot-com/ESPHome-Optoma-Projector-Serial-To-MQTT-bridge), the primary improvement is that it no longer needs to continuously poll the projector for state information, but rather this is read out as the projector announces it.